Dharmaraja College: Extra-curricular and sport activities

 Dharmaraja College Scouts were continuously selected as the best in the nation, while college cadet platoon and two bands (western and eastern) were mostly among the best three in their categories if not the winners at Sri Lanka national school level.
 The 1st Dharmaraja scout troop became the first Sri Lankan scout troop to conduct an expedition into the Himalayas, in 2007.
 This expedition was conducted to commemorate 100 years of Scouting, which Rajans scouts celebrated on top of the Lantang Lirung Glacier.
 Rajans cadets have secured Hermann Loos Championship Trophy, the national school championship, for several years between 1990 and 2000.
 All three platoons (cadets, eastern band and western band) became national runner-ups in their respective competitions in 1998.
 Many years, college athletic team was the champions at Kandy district and central province levels.
 Dharmaraja under17 athletics team was the national school champions in 1996.

 College soccer teams were among the best among school teams and under 19 team was the winners of the Milo Inter Schools Football tournament, the biggest soccer championship at school level, in 1998.
-Another sport that gave Rajans success is hokey.
+Another sport that gave Rajans success is hockey.
 Dharmaraja College managed to remain national school champions for a couple years.
 Many old Rajan ruggerites, such as Indrajith Bandaranike and Radika Hettiarchchi, from this decade later were leading in Sri Lanka national team and local club teams (e.g. Kandy Sports Club).
 Badminton and Chess teams of Dharmaraja college had managed to be among the best in national school chess teams consistently.
 College weight lifting and power lifting team owned the national open titles and Sri Lanka weight lifting records during this time.
 One member of this team, old Rajan (99 A/L batch) P.K.
 Navindra Dayan later represented Sri Lanka at international level and won a silver medal at the 2006 South Asian Games.
 Boxing was restarted in Dharmaraja College and Rajan boxers won at national level and one such player who enjoyed success at school level, Gamini Kumara, later represented Sri Lanka at the South Asian Games in 1999 and won a silver medal.